Resources

 This is an agreement between a parent and either the other parent, guardians, or caregivers of the children.

 The agreement sets out who will provide day-to-day care for the child and how parents or other adults will have contact with the child.
-Parenting agreemens are not legally enforceable in court, however parents and guardians can apply to the Family Court to get the parenting agreement turned into a legally binding Parenting order.
+Parenting agreements are not legally enforceable in court, however parents and guardians can apply to the Family Court to get the parenting agreement turned into a legally binding Parenting order.
 If a parenting agreement does not work, parents can apply to the Family Court for a parenting order.

 Without Notice